 Is replacing an AC condenser worth it?

-When considering whether to replace your AC condenser, several factors come into play:
+When deciding whether to replace an AC condenser, there are several factors to consider:

 What is the life expectancy of a new AC unit?